 EXCELLENT COMPANION: - The office of Scribe, to which you are elected, is very important and respectable.
 In the absence of your superior officers, you are bound to succeed them and to perform their duties.
-You will, therefore, perceive the necessity there is of your possessing such qualifications as will enable you to accomplish those duties which are incumbent upon you, in your appropriate station, as well as those which may occasionally devolve on you, by the absence of your superiors.
+You will, therefore, perceive the necessity there is of your possessing such qualifications as wil enable you to accomplish those duties which are incumbent apon you, in your appropriate station, as well as those which may occasionally devolve on you, by the absence of your superiors power, to endeavor to establish a permanent union and good understanding among all orders and degrees of Masonry; and as the glorious sun, at its meridian height, dispels the mist and clouds which obscure the horizon, so may your exertious tend to dissipate the gloom of jealousy and discord, whenever they may appear.

-The Purple Robe, with which you are invested, is an emblem of union, and is calculated to remind you that the harmony and unanimity of your Chapter should be your constant aim; and to this end you are studiously to avoid all occasions of giving offence, or countenancing any thing that may create divisions or dissensions.
-You are, by all means in your power, to endeavor to establish a permanent union and good understanding among all orders and degrees of Masonry; and as the glorious sun, at its meridian height, dispels the mist and clouds which obscure the horizon, so may your exertions tend to dissipate the gloom of jealousy and discord, whenever they may appear.
+The Purple Robe, with which you are invested, is an em blem of union, and is calculated to remind you that the har mony and unanimity of your Chapter should be your constan aim; and to this end you are studiously to avoid all occasion of giving offence, or countenancing any thing that may cre te divisions or dissensions.
+You are, by all means in you

 Your badge, (Plumb-rule, surmounted by a Turban,) is an emblem of rectitude and vigilance; and while you stand as a watchman upon the tower, to guard your Companions against the approach of those enemies of human felicity, intemperance and excess, let this faithful monitor ever remind you to walk uprightly in your station; admonishing and animating your Companions to fidelity and industry while at labor, and to temperance and moderation while at refreshment.
-And, when the GREAT WATCHMAN OF ISRAEL, whose eye never slumbers nor sleeps, shall relieve you from your post on earth, may he permit you in heaven to participate in that food and refreshment which is
+And, when the GREAT WATCHMAN OF ISRAEL, whose eye never slumbers nor sleeps, shall relieve you from your post on earth, may be permit you in heaven to participate in that food and refreshment which is